wavefrontHQ/docs/pages/doc/alerts_manage.md

 <tbody>
 <tr>
 <td width="50%">
 Alert recipients receive notifications when the alert changes state.
-You can:
+For each severity, you can:
 <ul>
 <li>Specify any email address</li>
 <li>Specify a PagerDuty key</li>